KOKAS-3o14TOS/-TE3003B_Integration_of_Robotics_and_Intelligent_Systems-/Week 6/Challenge/README.md

 # Week 6: Final challenge

 * In this folder, the student will find the neccessary files for the Final Challenge.
-* The instruction for this challenge can be found inside the presentation *MCR2_Final_Challenge*
+* The instruction for this challenge can be found inside the presentation *MCR2_Final_Challenge*.
+* The instruction on how to install the Aruco Libraries for the Jetson can be found in *MCR2_ArucoMarkers*.
+* The scripts for installing OpenCV in the Jetson (provided you read the instructions int he presentation).

 ## Description
-*
+* This challenge is intended for the student to review the concepts introduced in this course.
+* This challenge consists in autonomously exploring an unknown environment using the Puzzlebot.
+* The challenge must be implemented in Gazebo, and it is encouraged but not required to be implemented with the real robot.

 ## Notes
-  - The gazebo Simulator can be found in the folder "Puzzlebot_Gazebo_Simulator"
+  - The gazebo world can be found in the folder "Gazebo Worlds"

   - Remember to make the nodes executable using the the following command inside the catkin_ws/src/basic_comms/src and catkin_ws/src/basic_comms/src folders